BYK Logo

 In amine accelerated putty’s, you can increase the filler load by approx. 10% to 15% by using our wetting and dispersing additive BYK-W 969 with 1% based on filler.

 In cobalt accelerated putty’s, you can archive a filler increase of approx. 6% by using 1% BYK-W 966 on filler.
-If no filler increase is desired, you can only reduce the viscosity with those Additives.
+If no filler increase is desired, you can only reduce the viscosity with those additives.
 The result is a very smooth putty formulation without any settling or sagging problems.
 In general, the putty with BYK-W 966 exhibits a lower amount of separation.

 One of our customers is not happy with the dispersibility of one of our organic phtalocyanine pigment during grinding to make a aqueous paste.
 I am looking for an additive to improve the pigment dispersibility.